 University Housing will be using the intent to return to make spring housing assignments.
-Students can cancel spring housing until November 1, 2020 without penalty.
-Starting November 1, the spring cancellation policy will be in effect.
+Students were able to cancel spring housing until November 1, 2020 without penalty.
+Starting November 1, the spring cancellation policy is in effect.

 Can I request a specific assignment, roommate, apartment-mate or suitemate?